shekhargulati/java8-the-missing-tutorial/04-collectors.md

 ## Partitioning

-There are times when you want to partition a dataset into two dataset based on a predicate.
-For example, we can partition tasks into two groups by defining a partitioning function that partition tasks into two groups -- one with due date before today and one with due date after today.
+There are times when you want to partition a dataset into two datasets based on a predicate.
+For example, we can partition tasks into two groups by defining a partitioning function that partitions tasks into two groups -- one with due date before today, and one with the others.

 ```java
 private static Map<Boolean, List<Task>> partitionOldAndFutureTasks(List<Task> tasks) {